-The ZIP code is a code we all have used countless times throughout our lives, but did you ever know what it meant?
-And more importantly did you ever know what all those digits represent?
-To be fair, knowing the origin of the ZIP code won’t help you get a letter or package any faster, but without it you would never receive your electric bill or that new pair of socks.
+If you’re in the United States, the ZIP code is something you’ve used countless times throughout your life, but did you ever know what it meant?
+And more importantly, did you ever know what all those digits represent?
+Knowing the origin of the ZIP code won’t help you get a letter or package any faster, but without it, you would never receive your electric bill or that new pair of socks.

 A normal, basic ZIP code is five-digits, as you know.
 The first number represents a group of states, the second and third numbers represent a region in that group of states, and the fourth and fifth numbers represent addresses in that region.
 In general terms, the first three numbers of the ZIP code refer to a sectional center facility, in other words, a major sorting facility.
 The remaining two numbers reference the post office within that sorting facility’s area.